Raghavan2005/lunar-light/src/data/blog/customizing-astropaper-theme-color-schemes.md

 ## Customize color schemes

-Both light & dark color schemes of AstroPaper theme can be customized.
+Both light & dark color schemes of LunarLight theme can be customized.
 You can do this in `src/styles/base.css` file.

 css
 /* file: src/styles/base.css */